Federal Government Girls College, Bida

 The Federal Government Girls College, Bida (FGGC BIDA) is a secondary boarding school for girls at Bida, Niger State, Nigeria.
-It was established in the mid 1970s.
+It was established in 1974.

 History

 FGGC Bida was established in 1974 and the first set graduated in 1979.
 It was established in the desire for Nigeria's national unity, national integration and academic excellence.
 As a boarding school, the school has educated girls who have entered the professions in different fields of life working nationally and internationally.